Science-Bird/ScienceBirdTweaks/README.md

 - **LLL Ship Lever Fix**: Fixes the ship lever being interactable while routing with LLL installed.
 >*Default: ON - Client-side (?)*

-- **Wesley's Moons Tape Insert Fix (EXPERIMENTAL)**: A quick patch which attempts to fix a problem where clients would be unable to interact with the casette tape loader or story log machine.
-I only did fairly light testing with 2 players, and this involves a lot of messing around with player IDs, so I can't be certain how this will operate in varied multiplayer circumstances.
->*Default: OFF - All clients*

 </details>